freddan88/ts3srv-linux/readme.txt

 ts3srv passwd_serveradmin
 	"Will help you set a new password for serveradmin that can be used to query your server"
+	- This command only works on servers using the internal database [ ts3server.sqlitedb ]

 ts3srv
 	"Shows usage and parameters"